6 Effective ways to ignore your haters by Julie Furlong

 5. Be grateful for having other people in your life, who come from a place of love.

 Yep, you might have faults and flaws, but in many cases people will dislike you because something is wrong with them and not with you… remember that!
 If you happen to cross paths with people you know don’t like you, especially during the festive season, take my advice and smile and wave like the penguins in Madagascar.
 Remember that not everyone will like you because they only see you through their own lens probably coming from a place of fear or envy since they don’t know everything about you or your good intentions anyway.
 So, I encourage you, over the festive season be the bigger person, greet your haters, acknowledge them and be nice.
-Focus your energy on being the kindest and most generous person you can possibly be (Read: Generosity) and worry less about the ones who can’t get on board with how you are being you.
+Focus your energy on being the kindest and most generous person you can possibly be (Read: 9 Incomparable reasons to be generous) and worry less about the ones who can’t get on board with how you are being you.
 Have some fun, relax, enjoy your break and be kind and true to yourself.